Mardi Himal Base Camp Trek

 How much does it cost for Mardi Himal Base Camp Trek?

-Generally, the Mardi Himal Base Camp Trek cost is $700 per person for 12 days trek including a guide, porter, permit, food, and accommodation in Pokhara and Kathmandu however we are selling this trip at $600 only with the all-inclusive package that is $50 per day per person.
+Generally, the Mardi Himal Base Camp Trek cost is $985 per person, including a guide, porter, permit, food, and accommodation in Pokhara and Kathmandu.

 How long is Mardi Himal Base Camp Trek?

-Mardi Himal Base Camp Trek takes 4- 8 days to complete however the total days depend on their trekking routes and the pace of trekkers.
+Mardi Himal Base Camp Trek takes 5- 9 days to complete; however, the total days depend on the trekking routes and the pace of trekkers.

 How much advance money do I pay while booking the trek?

-Is it possible to join Mardi Himal trek form Pokahara?
+Is it possible to join Mardi Himal trek from Pokhara?

 Is it Possibel to Combine Poonhill Annapurna Base Camp and Mardi HImal Trek together?